 Ideally, the plan will span about 10 years to ensure communities can make it through the first wave of EAB prepared.

-A comprehensive best practice publication that details EAB planning recommendations is currently in the works, and scheduled to be published in early 2017.
-For now, urban forestry practitioners can visit the PA Department of Conservation and Natural Resources Emerald Ash Borer website to look at completed plans.
+A comprehensive best practice publication that details EAB planning recommendations is currently in the works.
+For now, urban forestry practitioners can visit the PA Department of Conservation and Natural Resources Emerald Ash Borer website to look at completed plans and plan guidance.

 Equipped with the ability to gather up-to-date data on their trees, Pennsylvania communities now have greater capacity to garner support for healthy urban canopies.